In this article, we explore well-being in Norway through life expectancy, public health, and quality of life.

 Finland’s system is also decentralized, with certain services covered by private insurance.
-Most health services are funded by taxation.
+However, most health services are funded by taxation.
 Finland’s healthcare system also focuses on patient rights laws.
-The laws allow for patients’ to easily access information and medical documents, give informed consent, have the right to autonomy, and have the right to compensation for unforeseeable injury.
+The laws allow for patients to easily access information and medical documents, give informed consent, have the right to autonomy, and have the right to compensation for unforeseeable injury.

-In Iceland, once you register with a general practitioner, or GP, you’re essentially good to go.
-Most of the country’s healthcare system is paid through taxes, while the rest comes from service fees.
+In Iceland, once you register with a general practitioner or GP, you’re essentially good to go.
+This is because most of the country’s healthcare system is paid through taxes, while the rest comes from service fees.

 The Swedish healthcare system is divided; councils run the hospitals, while the country’s central government establishes guidelines and laws for healthcare.
 In terms of payment, the state covers the large majority of healthcare costs, while hospitalization charges for patients are limited to a low fee per day.

-Organization, dedicated healthcare professionals, fair treatment, and fair payment all contribute to the success of the Nordic countries’ healthcare systems, and, consequently, their life expectancy and qualities of life.
+Organization, dedicated healthcare professionals, fair treatment, and fair payment all contribute to the success of the Nordic countries’ healthcare systems and, consequently, their life expectancies and qualities of life.

 Causes of death in Norway

 The ten most causes of death in Norway are:

 - Ischemic heart disease

 Worldwide, many of these causes can be attributed to outdoor air pollution.
 Air pollution is a major cause of death, responsible for over 4 million deaths annually.